coinbarn/coinbarn-extension/README.md

-## Coinbarn browser extension
+## Coinbarn wallet

-Coinbarn is an application designed to interact with [Ergo platform](https://ergoplatform.org) blockchain via a regular browser.
+Coinbarn is an application designed to interact with [Ergo platform](https://ergoplatform.org) blockchain.

 With Coinbarn, you can manage multiple Ergo accounts, send, receive, and issue assets on Ergo blockchain, also view the corresponding activity logs.